MarkyXXIII/portfolio_2.0/README.md

 * [Project Status](#project-status)

 ## General info
 Second attempt at a portfolio website.
-I have used a template here, as I wanted to practice looking through, and editing, code that wasn't originally written by me.
-It also gave me the opportunity to play around with Bootstrap and jQuery.
+I have used a template here, as I wanted to practice looking through, and editing, code that wasn't originally written by me - therefore I cannot take responsibilty for the architecture.
+However, it has given me the opportunity to play around with Bootstrap and jQuery, use Unsplash for background images, and Font Awesome for technologies and social links.

 ## Screenshots